 The 90-day playbook

-• Days 1 to 30: Build the AI register.
+- Days 1 to 30: Build the AI register, with an intended purpose, stakes rating, legal role, and Act classification on every entry.
 Assign a single accountable owner with decision rights across legal, psychometrics, operations, and product.

 Trust is the credential’s moat